Realizing a Long-Deferred Architectural Plan: New Addition Will Enhance Museum and Library

 At the same time Pope was transforming the house into a museum, he also erected a separate six-story building on 71st Street to accommodate the growth of the Frick Art Reference Library, which had been founded by Frick’s daughter in 1920.

 Just five years after the museum opened to the public, space constraints became apparent.
-The Trustees had continued to acquire works of art for the permanent collection after Mr. Frick’s death, adding such iconic paintings as Ingres’s Comtesse d’Haussonville and works by Chardin, Gainsborough, Goya, Monet, Piero della Francesca, and Rembrandt, among others.
-In 1940, with plans for future expansion in mind, the Frick purchased the property at 9 East 70th Street.
+The Trustees had continued to acquire works of art for the permanent collection after Mr. Frick’s death, adding such iconic paintings as Ingres’s Comtesse d’Haussonville and works by Chardin, Gainsborough, Goya, Monet, and Rembrandt, among others.
+In 1940, with plans for future expansion in mind, the trustees purchased the property at 9 East 70th Street.
 Seven years later, 7 East 70th Street was acquired and, in 1972, 5 East 70th Street was purchased, finally completing a parcel of land adjacent to the existing museum that was large enough to accommodate an expansion.
 The proposed addition was to include a larger auditorium, classrooms, and more spacious, up-to-date conservation facilities.

 The 1970s were not an easy time for The Frick Collection, which had been operating entirely on the income generated by its endowment.
 Like so many non-profit institutions, the museum was adversely affected by the nation’s recession and stagnating stock market, making the prospect of a major expansion daunting.
 The Frick had no fundraising infrastructure in place and had only recently launched a membership program, which attracted a small coterie of devoted friends — a far cry from the 19,000 members supporting the institution today.
 Instead of the ambitious expansion originally envisioned by the Trustees, the Frick made do with a single-story pavilion, which opened to the public in 1977.
 To fill the unused lots adjacent to the pavilion, a small garden was created, which has never been accessible to the public.